photos by Dianne Carroll Burdick

 New Marriage, New Life

 Just as he leaves his career, Shibler has experienced another big change: his recent marriage to a former high school sweetheart.
-Following a divorce from his first wife, Connie, he connected with Dede Couey through a group email to their high school graduating class in West Lafayette, Indiana, about a classmate’s death.
+He connected with Dede Couey through a group email to their high school graduating class in West Lafayette, Indiana, about a classmate’s death.
 Their romance rekindled, and on Oct.
 23 they married in Denver, where she lives.
 They’ll split their time between her home and his, he says.

 So closing his office door will open another into a new life, one rich with travel and full of quality time with Dede, his children and five grandchildren.
 He retires grateful for “an incredible career” with Rockford and trusting in what lies ahead.